sundew28/testcase/README.md

 The API endpoint require a "get" request to be made which is already made mandatory in the api route file for secure transfer of data.

-### Task
+### Workflow

-The instructions were to call API end point to grab products.
+The purpose of the API end point is to grab random 5 products.

 Login :